 Don't.
 Just don't.
 If you are not legally required to install them like new construction is in California, and you don't live in the property, what is the upside?
 Feeling good about saving the Earth?
 Noble and all, but if it makes only "cents," it does not make "sense."

 See, solar panels are usually mounted on the roof.
 Your roof is designed to shed water; it is the first and most crucial component of the envelope that protects your investment, your house.
 So, let's see, weight, on top, holes drilled through, wires run through the holes, leaks, nope.
-Another thing, if you don't clean them on the regular, you're diminishing the return anyway.
+Another thing is if you don't clean them on the regular, you're diminishing the return anyway.

 Now, if you reside in the house, a solid case can be made for adding solar panels, like reduced electric bills and tax benefits, but the same risks still apply.